fantauzzi/CarND-MPC-Project/README.md

 * `N`, the number of time-steps in the finite-horizon optimisation;
 * `Δt`, the time intervening between two consecutive time-steps, taken constant.

-Product `NΔt` gives the overall time, starting from `t=0`, during which the controller predicts and optimises the car trajectory.
+Product `NΔt` gives the overall time, starting from `t=0`, for which the controller predicts and optimises the car trajectory.
 A too small `NΔt` doesn't allow the car to stay on track, as the controller doesn't look ahead enough; a too large one makes the computation heavier and doesn't bring actual benefits, as the model is approximate and its prediction accuracy degrades the more it goes into the future.

 A small `Δt` would be desirable for more frequent, and therefore more accurate, calculation of actuator values.
-However, with a latency time of 100ms, I observed that setting `Δt` to 120 ms or lower makes the car behave erratically and go off-track, with a sweet spot around 130 ms.
+However, with a latency time of 100 ms, I observed that setting `Δt` to 120 ms or lower makes the car behave erratically and go off-track, with a sweet spot around 130 ms.

 Once set `Δt` to 130 ms, I set `N` to 11 as the smallest value that gave me a predicted trajectory subjectively close to the waypoints interpolation.
 A value smaller than 11 gives a predicted trajectory that often veers off visibly at its end: see picture below, for `N=9` and `Δt=13 ms` .